jimasuen/lnbits-lightning-lnurl/README.md

     WHERE:

-    `description_hash` = the sha256 hash of metadata from decoded LNURL or lightning address
+    `description_hash` = the sha256 hash of parsed metadata from decoded LNURL or lightning address

     `callback` = callback url from decoded LNURL or lightning address